| FLAG OF THE UNITED STATES. By the act entitled, "An act to establish

 3. The discordance apparent between them proves that the observations which

+have been made, are only an approximation to truth.
 4. It is proper to remark that the Paris pound poids de marc, which was the

 weight used by Maygrier, differs from avoirdupois weight used by Dr. Beck.
 The